 This machine for its price, has a pretty good max capacity.
 The maximum user weight according to the manual is 250 pounds.
 A few customer reviews have stated that at up to 30lbs extra they were still able to use the rower, but I would be cautious about using it at any higher than about 270-280lbs.

-The steel rail is designed for users with a wide range of heights from 5′ up to 6’4.
+The steel angled seat rail is designed for users with a wide range of heights from 5′ up to 6’4.
 Any taller and it’s unlikely you would be able to fully extend your legs.
-If you’re over 6’4 you can confirm whether or not it’s possible to use the Stamina Air Rower 1399 by calling the customer enquiry team.
+If you’re over 6’4 you can confirm whether or not it’s possible to use the Stamina Air Rower 1399 by calling the customer enquiry team (they may be able to provide an oversized seat rail).
 Customer feedback suggests that many taller users found the rower suitable in terms of leg room.

 Weight – 55 pounds (25kg)